Stepfanie Kramer

 Stepfanie Kramer (born August 6, 1956) is an American actress and singer/songwriter, who has also written and directed for television shows.
 She is best known for her lead role as the tough-minded detective Sgt.
 Dee Dee McCall on the NBC police drama series Hunter.
-She has been nominated for Daytime Emmy Award for Outstanding Special Class Program in 1985 for hosting the Macy's Thanksgiving Day Parade, and won the Outstanding Performance by a Lead Actres Award honored by the First Americans in the Arts organization in 1995, 2002 and 2003.
+She has been nominated for Daytime Emmy Award for Outstanding Special Class Program in 1985 for hosting the Macy's Thanksgiving Day Parade, and won the Outstanding Performance by a Lead Actress Award honored by the First Americans in the Arts organization in 1995, 2002 and 2003.
 She was voted one of the "most beautiful women in the history of television" in 1988 through a TV Guide national viewer poll.

 Biography

 Kramer was born and raised in Los Angeles, California.